compolabs/miden-research/README.md

 This repository is dedicated to exploring, experimenting, and learning more about how to use Miden and Miden Assembly.

+Disclaimer: Currently this repository is in progress of being updated from Miden v0.3 to v0.4.
+Not all tests are currently working.

 ### Running Tests:

 Simple AMM test: